Titles and Roles

 - Discovery and Developmental Therapeutics

-Eric Ortlund, PhD, is Associate Professor in the Department of Biochemistry at Emory University School of Medicine.
+Eric Ortlund, PhD, is Professor in the Department of Biochemistry at Emory University School of Medicine.
 Dr. Ortlund is a member of the Discovery and Developmental Therapeutics Research Program at Winship.

 Dr. Ortlund earned his PhD in Chemistry and Biochemistry from the University of South Carolina.
 After obtaining his PhD, Dr. Ortlund completed postdoctoral research at the University of North Carolina at Chapel Hill and a postdoctoral fellowship at Lineberger Cancer Center.